- Tall herbaceous perennial with distinctive bamboo like stem.

 There are only two control methods suitable for use in a riparian situation.

 - Stem Injection is a relatively new technique that is proving to be highly effective in destroying JK.
 It relies on specialist equipment to inject a measured dose of herbicide into individual JK canes.
-It is most suitable for use in small stands of the plant.
+Each cane gets a concentrated dose of herbicide injected below the third node.
+It is most suitable for use in small stands of the plant as it is very time consuming.

 Under no circumstances is cutting or strimming JK recommended as this only serves to spread the plant.
 This method also raises the problem of dealing with the cut material which becomes a controlled waste and must be sent to a licensed landfill facility willing to accept this waste.
 Leaving the cut material to decompose in situ is not acceptable as it can re-grow thereby increasing the problem.